MicrosoftDocs/winrt-api/windows.networking.xboxlive/xboxliveendpointpaircreationresult_isexistingpathevaluation.md

 # Windows.Networking.XboxLive.XboxLiveEndpointPairCreationResult.IsExistingPathEvaluation

 ## -description

+Gets a Boolean value that is `true` if the endpoint pair being returned already existed.

+> [!IMPORTANT]
-This API is not available to all apps.
+> This API is not available to all apps.
 Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.

 ## -property-value

-This API is not available to all apps.
-Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.
+`True` if the returned endpoint pair already existed. `False` if the endpoint pair didn't previously exist, or the creation operation used **XboxLiveEndpointPairCreationBehaviors.ReevaluatePath** and the re-evaluation found a new path.

 ## -remarks